 - Preheat oven to 200 degrees.
 Have a baking sheet on hand to keep cooked pancakes warm in the oven.

 - In a large bowl, whisk together flour, baking powder, salt, and sugar.

 - Heat milk in the microwave for 15 - 30 seconds until just warm to touch.
-Alternatively, heat on top of stove in same pan you used for butter just until warm to touch.
+Alternatively, heat on top of stove in a small pan just until warm to touch.
 This prevents melted butter from lumping up when milk is added.
-Honestly, sometimes I skip this step.

-- Whisk in the egg right into the measuring cup.
+- Whisk the egg right into the measuring cup.

 - In a cast iron skillet or griddle over medium-low heat, add 1 - 2 tablespoons of oil or enough to just coat bottom of skillet.
-When oil and shimmering, ladle about ⅓ cup batter for each pancake.
+When oil is shimmering, ladle or scoop about ⅓ cup batter for each pancake.
 You should be able to fit 2 or 3 depending on the size of your skillet.
 You can fit more on the griddle.